dmbarbour/glas/docs/GlasApps.md

 * **unread:(chan:Chan, data:Val)** - Response is unit.
 Adds data to head of channel buffer.
 * **write:(chan:Chan, data:Val)** - Response is unit.
 Adds data to tail of channel buffer.

-Channels are identified by arbitrary values local to an application, and are normally allocated and managed by the application.
+Channels are identified by arbitrary values local to an application, and most are allocated and managed by the application.
 Channels have identity behavior: read previous writes in FIFO order.

 Channels will often be coupled as a `(send, recv)` pair, supporting bi-directional communications.
 The 'send' channel is write-only, 'recv' is read-only (enforced by types or user discipline), and there should be some cooperative protocol for communication.
 Even when communication is mostly unidirectional, the other channel can support flow control via sending or receiving 'ready' tokens.

 ### IO Channels and Variables

-It is convenient for consistency, code reuse, and composition if external communication uses the same mechanisms as internal communications where feasible.
-To support this, I propose for Glas applications to reserve `io:(...)` resource identifiers for external bindings.

-IO variables can model environment variables, publish-subscribe communications, status and progress, virtual DOM.
-IO channels can model abstract object interfaces and support event processing, logging, and data streams.
+A subset of resource identifiers - `io:(...)` and dicts with the `io` key - are reserved for interaction between application and environment.
+Relevant resources include channels and variables, but should include any abstract resource models developed later.

+IO resources are abstractly allocated and managed by the environment.
+That is, programs should never use constants such as `io:1` or `io:stdout`.
+Instead, IO resources are returned in response to effects.

-Most IO resources have usage restrictions.
-For example, the `io:stdout` channel for console apps is write-only and accepts only binary data.
-However, within restrictions, IO resources should behave normally.
-Ideally, safe use is well documented and typefully enforced.
+IO resources often have usage restrictions, e.g. a standard output channel is write-only and accepts only binary data.
+Ideally, these restrictions are enforced typefully.
+However, the environment could dynamically enforce some properties - for example, attempting to read from standard output might fail.

-IO resources and their restrictions must be documented in the effects API.

-*Note:* The environment will allocate IO resources for use by an application, but the application should never specify resources for use by the environment.
-The motive is to control entanglement.
-This restriction simplifies security analysis, orthogonal persistence, and live program update.

 ### Fork